 The castle you see today occupies only part of the island on which it stands, and after you emerge from your tour it is possible to circumnavigate the castle, gaining a series of unusual views of it as you do so.
 The island is also home to the war memorial to the members of the Clan MacRae, from Scotland and far beyond, who died in World War One.

 The story of Eilean Donan Castle and of Eilean Donan, the island on which it stands, is an ancient one.
 Until the 1920s traces remained of what was probably an Iron Age fort and settlement on the island.
 This is perhaps no surprise.
 Eilean Donan stands in a strategically important location.
 To its west is Loch Alsh which helps separate the Isle of Skye from the mainland.
 To its south east the loch becomes Loch Duich, and extends for five miles inland to the mouth of Glen Shiel.
-To its north the narrower Loch Long extends for over four miles into the surrounding mountains.
+To its north east the narrower Loch Long extends for over four miles into the surrounding mountains.

 By the 600s, it seems that the island here was the site of a monastic cell founded by the Irish bishop, St Donan: and the name Eilean Donan or "Island of Donan" has stuck ever since.
 The next stage in the story came in the mid 1200s, when Kenneth MacKenzie held the island for the Scottish crown against Norse incursions with the help of a large medieval stone castle he built here.
 This seems to have enclosed virtually the whole area of the island with a curtain wall, supplemented by a keep and a massive northern tower built with walls some 4.3m thick.